ninjapanda47/readable/README.md

 1. Download or fork and clone the [starter server repository](https://github.com/udacity/reactnd-project-readable-starter)
 2. Install the requirements from the included package.json file: npm install
 3. Run the server with node server
-4. Download this repository and npm install and npm start to install and launch
+4. Download this repository.
+Npm install and npm start to install and launch the frontend application.